 Over time, both ancient methods were adopted into the epicenter of today’s Southern food.

 It is likely that the above techniques were the inspiration behind the French Ursuline nuns in New France in 1727, who developed a treat that they called croquettes de maise.
 A croquette is derived from the French word croquer, which means “to crunch,” since the outside was crunchy and the inside remained doughy.

 (Good examples of croquettes include fish sticks and French fried potatoes).

 While it is undeniable that there are Native American influences in the hush puppy of today, there is no single person that is really credited with developing the modern side.
 That is unless you bring up the inimitable Romeo “Romy” Govan.

 Romeo Govan, a famous culinary master known for his “red horse cornbread,” was known to make magic out of local Redfish, also known as Red Drum or Channel Bass, that was found in abundance in South Carolina rivers.
 He also perfected the art of cooking up notoriously boney River Redhorse, which is what famously gave red horse bread its name.

-Govan was born into slavery in 1845 in Orangeberg County, South Carolina and subsequently freed in 1865 following Union occupation of his county.
+Govan was born into slavery in 1845 in Orangeburg County, South Carolina, and subsequently freed in 1865 following the Union occupation of his county.
 Sometime in 1870, Govan began catering a myriad of successful events, from hosting a fish fry on the riverbank to catering soirees for government officials: at all events – besides his fried fish and catfish stew – his red horse bread wowed the audience.